riteshvg/tlp/content/posts/04-09-2023_JS Basics_Part2.md

 #### Check if an Element matches a selector

-According to [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Element/matches)the `element.matches` determines whether the element will be selected by the specified CSS selector or not.
+According to [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Element/matches) the `element.matches` determines whether the element will be selected by the specified CSS selector or not.

 To use the method, we query the element using the `document.querySelector` method.
 Then on the resulting variable, you will apply the `element.matches` method in a `if...else` condition.
 And in the condition, apply alternate paths based on the result